All About AGM Batteries: Introduction, Advantages, and Uses

 What Is An AGM Battery?

-An AGM battery is an advanced Lead-acid battery with AGM standing for Absorbent Glass Mat.
+An AGM battery is an advanced lead-acid battery with AGM standing for Absorbent Glass Mat.
 It might sound intricate at first, but break it down and it becomes clearer.
-At its foundational level, an AGM battery belongs to the broader family of Lead-acid batteries.
+At its foundational level, an AGM battery belongs to the broader family of lead-acid batteries.
 However, what makes it distinct is the very name it carries.

 Other integral components are the terminals for connecting the battery to devices and the robust outer casing protecting the internals from physical damage and the environment.
 It's also worth noting that an AGM battery is sealed, which means you don't need to add water or acid during its lifespan.
 This sealed design not only reduces maintenance but also allows for versatile positioning.
 Whether you lay it down or stand it up, an AGM battery will function efficiently.